emoney17/pass-aes/README.md

 **Also, this program works but it is still a work in progress**
 ### Requirements
 [Cryptopp](https://github.com/weidai11/cryptopp)
-### Build
+### Build and Init
-To run this program simply clone the repo, cd into it and run make You should also '--init' to generate all the necessary files and direcetories You can do all of this my copying and pasting this into your terminal
+To build this program simply clone the repo, cd into it and run make You should also '--init' to generate all the necessary files and direcetories You can do all of this by copying and pasting this into your terminal
  ```
  git clone https://github.com/emoney17/safepass.git
  cd safepass